Rashad Johnson: Tennessee Titans

 On March 25, 2016, Johnson signed a one-year contract with the Tennessee Titans.
 Johnson spent one season with the Titans, collecting 38 tackles and one forced fumble.

-Retirement

 On January 3, 2018, Johnson announced his retirement from the NFL.

-Career NFL statistics
+Statistics

-Post-retirement career
+Post-playing career

 In 2018, Johnson joined the University of Alabama as the sideline reporter for Alabama's gameday radio team and as member of the Alabama football staff in an off-field role.

+Johnson joined the Tampa Bay Buccaneers in 2022 as a defensive assistant.